Hudson Italia: Production

-Hudson commissioned Carrozzeria Touring to build what is believed to have been a total of 50 cars and sent the needed "Super Jet" components to Italy.
-Despite lower labor costs in Italy, the hand-built car's price tag was US$4,350 at the New York port of entry (POE) according to an AMC press release (undated) or $4,800 FOB Detroit, per a letter Hudson sent on 23 September 1953, to dealers and as listed in the Motor Trend October 1954 issue.
+Hudson commissioned Carrozzeria Touring to build what is believed to have been a total of 50 cars and shipped the needed "Super Jet" components to Italy.
+Despite lower labor costs in Italy, the hand-built car's price was initially US$4,350 at the New York port of entry (POE) according to an AMC press release (undated).
+It was $4,800 FOB Detroit, per a letter Hudson sent on 23 September 1953 to dealers and as listed in the Motor Trend October 1954 issue.
 This was more than the price of a Cadillac at that time (the Sixty-Two Coupe de Ville started at $3,995).

 Hudson dealers began taking orders on 23 September 1953.
 The response was lukewarm, with only 18 or 19 firm orders.
 The Italia's price was high, and dealers were disappointed that Hudson did not offer the more powerful Hornet engine.
 Moreover, less expensive were the $4,721 Nash-Healey, the $3,668 Kaiser Darrin, and the $3,523 Chevrolet Corvette.

 On 14 January 1954, Hudson Motors and Nash-Kelvinator Corporation announced a merger to form American Motors Corporation (AMC).
 Hudson's prospects as a stand-alone independent marque ended with complete consolidation under AMC by May 1954.
 The newly formed automaker sent letters to all Hudson dealers announcing a deadline for pre-paid orders from customers for the cars assembled in Italy.
-However, "orphan" branded autos such as the Nash and Hudson, were shunned by customers and depreciated quickly.
-Orders for the Italia were almost nonexistent, and AMC committed to have only another 15 Italias built.
+However, "orphan" branded autos such as the Nash and Hudson were shunned by customers and depreciated quickly.
+Orders for the Italia were almost nonexistent, and AMC committed to having only another 15 Italias built.

 The managers of the newly merged automakers at AMC had no intentions to expand marketing for the Italia, and further problems cropped up when Carrozzeria Touring refused to supply spare body and trim parts.
 Roy D. Chapin Jr. "was the sales manager for the Italia program and was ordered to get rid of those cars."

 Most of the Italias were purchased by eccentric customers in Southern California.
 For example, one of the last cars built, serial #24, was purchased by Trevor James Constable who changed the original I6 and three-speed transmission with column-mounted shifter to a Chevrolet V8 engine and a floor-shifted four-speed manual gearbox.
 Twenty-one of the 26 Italias have been accounted for and the cars seldom change owners.
-The missing five cars carry serial numbers 5 through 10, with two in this group located in Europe, thus leading to speculation that these early cars were never delivered to the U.S. Contemporary reports indicated these initial cars were sold in Europe.
+The "missing" five cars carry serial numbers 5, 6, 8, 9, and 10, with two in this group were located in Europe, thus leading to speculation that these early cars were never delivered to the U.S. Contemporary reports indicated these initial cars were sold in Europe.
 The car displayed at the 1954 Paris Auto Show was serial number 7.
-It was in Sweden until 1999 when it was purchased and brought to California.
+It was in Sweden until 1999 when it was purchased by a collector and brought to California.